 Where to Stay

-There are decent number of resorts near Alubihod Beach, but if you are planning to tour around the island, here are some of the recommended resorts/accommodations in Guimaras according to Agoda users (as of September 2017).
+There’s a decent number of resorts near Alubihod Beach, but if you are planning to tour around the island, here are some of the recommended resorts/accommodations in Guimaras according to Agoda users (as of September 2017).

 - Raymen Beach Resort. ✅ CHECK RATES & AVAILABILITY

 - Cabugan Adventure Resort. ✅ CHECK RATES & AVAILABILITY